srobo/team-emails/SR2022/2022-04-02-competition-details-reminder.md

 Hello all!

-It's just 3 weeks until the big day - [the competition](https://studentrobotics.org/events/sr2022/competition/)!
+It's only 2 weeks until the big day - [the competition](https://studentrobotics.org/events/sr2022/competition/)!

 Before then, we have a few important updates and reminders for you: